Dried Fruit Winter Fruit Pie

 All summer long we indulge in strawberries, peaches, melons and a huge variety of farmer’s market fruits grown throughout America.

-Apples hang around long into the winter but the real fruit to incorporate into winter cooking is dried fruits
+For sure apples hang around long into the winter but the real fruit dessert to incorporate into winter cooking is dried fruits

 Dried fruits are loaded with natural sugars, which mean less sugar is needed in the recipes we put them in.